 If the kidneys are not working as well as they should, this can lead to Kidney Disease.
 There are two types;

-Acute Kidney Injury (AKI) is a sudden decrease in kidney function but this does usually get better over time.
-This can happen, for example, if an individual has become severely dehydrated after vomiting and diarrhoea, an infection of the blood, a blockage in or around the kidneys or in an accident.
-Some may need medical treatment, a change in their diet and a stay in hospital.
+Acute Kidney Injury (AKI) is a sudden decrease in kidney function.
+This can happen, for example, if an individual has become severely dehydrated after vomiting and diarrhea, a blood infection, a blockage in or around the kidneys, or due to an accident.
+Some children may need medical treatment, a change in their diet, and monitoring in a hospital.
 Usually AKI resolves after a short time - a few days or weeks.

 Filtering Fact: